 - let you have a copy of the information.

-You also have a right to ask us to correct, delete, or restrict your personal data.
+You also have a right to ask us to correct, delete, or restrict our processing of your personal data.
 You may ask us to send your information to someone else, or to give you information in a way that makes it easy for you to pass on.
-You can also object to or withdraw your permission for us to process your information.
+You may also be able to object to our processing of your personal data.

 If you want to exercise any of these rights, please send a description of your request (including the information you want to access, if applicable) and proof of your identity by email or write to us at Action for M.E., 42 Temple Street, Keynsham BS31 1EH.